 While there is no single right or wrong way to manage your investment property portfolio, the following tips will serve you well.

 #1.
 Find the right rental property

 Naturally, the first step on your checklist is to find the right property for your investment.
-The attributes you’ll look for could be vastly different to what you want from a home, and you must learn to think like a holidaymaker.
+The attributes you’ll look for could be vastly different from what you want from home, and you must learn to think like a holidaymaker.
 The location is probably the most important feature of all.

 #2.
 Advertise it well

 Of course, marketing isn’t just about finding the right site.
 You should also focus on getting the best photographs.
 The power of recommendation is a powerful tool.
-As such, you may also want to consider the concept of letting an influencer use the property in return for content.
+As such, you may also want to consider letting an influencer use the property in return for content.
 They could drive plenty of bookings on your behalf.

 #3.
 Keep your rental property protected